xplorehowto/xplorehowto.github.io/pages/edge/edge_rpi.md

 the dash '-'.

 Reboot is needed.

-- Change from terminal
-  The `hostname` is in the `/etc/hostname`; the file contains one line only, the hostname.
+From the terminal, change the `hostname` in the `/etc/hostname` file; the file contains one line only, and it's the hostname.
 ```
 sudo nano /etc/hostname
-# change the intended hostname
+# change to the intended hostname
 ```

 - [Alternative] Change using raspi-config; select “Hostname” from the menu.